 Discovery of Osseointegration and Development of Dental implants

-When Pi Dental Center opened its doors over 34 years ago, dental implant technology was in its infancy.
-Implant treatment was time-consuming and complicated.
+When Pi Dental Center opened its doors over 35 years ago, dental implant technology was in its infancy.
+Implant treatment was especially time-consuming and complicated.
 It was a multi-stage process.
 Implant treatment was not an exact science, and surgical placement involved a lot of guesswork.
-Permanent teeth add comfort, confidence, and vitality to the patients’ quality of life.
+Permanent teeth unquestionably add comfort, confidence, and vitality to the patients’ quality of life.
 We customize each smile for exceptional esthetics.

 Development of Conversion Prosthesis and Teeth in a Day®